Fender Serial Number Decoder

 1. Enter the serial number without any spaces exactly as it appears.

-• Include any letters and prefixes (for example: MN, MZ, Z, N, JV, etc.).
+• Include any letters and prefixes (for example: MN, Z, JV, etc.).
 Don’t remove leading zeros.

 • Avoid extra characters.
 Don’t add words like Made in…, model names, or other markings.
 Only the serial.